 4. Get organised

-Buy some shelves and if you can, a desk with draws.
+Buy some shelves and if you can, a desk with drawers.
 Unsubscribe from the emails you receive that you don’t need.
 Scan the receipts and important paperwork and organise them in a folder online.
 Get a rubbish bin and empty it!

 5. Reduce distractions